vickmuir/Backup/oracle-plugin.md

 7. Select **Keep my current registration**, and click **Next**.
 8. Click **Install**.
 9. When the installation is complete, check to ensure that both services are enabled and running.
-10. If WebCC is able to access or view the database, then the installation was successful.
+10. If Cloud Backup Portal is able to access or view the database, then the installation was successful.

 ## Installing the plug-in for Linux
 {: #installOracleLin}